Good Medicine Better Health

 These two modules aim to increase the confidence of Aboriginal and Torres Strait Islander Health Workers and Health Practitioners to educate clients and community members about high blood pressure and how to manage it.

-We have applied to the National Aboriginal and Torres Strait Islander Health Workers Association for endorsement of this activity with CPD Hours
+The National Aboriginal and Torres Strait Islander Health Workers Association has endorsed this activity with 3 CPD Hours.

 It is recommended that 1.5 CPD hours be recorded for the purposes of self-directed CPD.

 This course consists of two 40-minute modules that aim to increase the confidence of Aboriginal and Torres Strait Islander Health Workers and Health Practitioners to educate clients and community members about high blood pressure and how to manage it.
 Participants will gain knowledge about risk factors for high blood pressure, common blood pressure medicines and how they work, and learn ways to reduce the risk for developing cardiovascular complications.

 Upon completion of each module the learner should be able to:

 Module 1 – Why and how we treat high blood pressure?

 - Describe cardiovascular disease risk factors, including high blood pressure, to help clients understand the link between risk factors and heart attack or stroke.